-- Nursing degree from a regionally accredited college or university. - Current RN licensure in the United States/US Territory or the equivalent for international licensure. - Good standing with the licensing body. - Current employment as a registered nurse (RN) or experience, preferred. - Cumulative GPA of 3.0 (4.0 scale) for all nursing courses completed - Required prerequisites: - Statistics - University Writing/Research (or equivalent) - Intro to Psychology - Intro to Sociology
+- Nursing degree from a regionally accredited college or university. - Current RN licensure in the United States/US Territory or the equivalent for international licensure. - Good standing with the licensing body. - Current employment as a registered nurse (RN) and one year experience preferred. - Cumulative GPA of 3.0 (4.0 scale) for all nursing courses completed - Required prerequisites: - Statistics (or may be taken during the program) - University Writing/Research (or equivalent) - Intro to Psychology - Intro to Sociology